Be Energy : Solutions Batteries Plus

 In conclusion: how much does a regenerated battery really cost?

-On average, a remanufactured battery is half the price of a new one.
+On average, a regenerated battery is half the price of a new one.
 The exact cost will depend on the technology, initial condition, and capacity of the battery, but the cost savings are consistent.
 In addition to the direct savings, you benefit from a 40-60% reduction in TCO and a positive environmental impact.

 To find out if your batteries are eligible for regeneration, the first step is to have our specialized technicians perform a thorough battery diagnosis.
 This diagnosis will allow you to know the exact costs and potential savings associated with the process.